 Kristin McGee is an experienced Pilates instructor whos been doing online pilates and yoga classes way before the peloton was so popular.
 She is also an author and TV presenter.

 Why peloton advanced pilates is effective?
-As a whole, the peloton advanced pilates is effective because it uses effects of gravity and length of levers to increase the resistance while trying to maintain neutral spine alignment.
+As a whole, the peloton advanced pilates is effective because it uses the effects of gravity and the length of levers to increase the resistance while trying to maintain neutral spine alignment.
 It also uses isometric hold exercises while being in challenging positions.